snehh2711/PolicyBot-A-Governmental-policies-Recommendation-Chatbot/README.md

    - **Data Security**: Ensuring user data privacy and security is critical, especially when handling personal information.
 The chatbot implements robust security measures to protect user data and comply with relevant data protection regulations.

 This workflow demonstrates the chatbot's capability to act as an intelligent intermediary between complex governmental data and users, simplifying and personalizing the interaction to enhance understanding and accessibility of policy information.

+## Acknowledgements

+- Special thanks to Dr. Vyshali J Gogi for her invaluable guidance.
+- CHRIST (Deemed to be University) for providing the resources and environment to develop this project.
+- Our peers and professors in the Department of Data Science and Statistics for their support and feedback.